marderlab/STG-database-project/README.md

 click "Enter a new experiment".

-You will then be prompted to enter metadata for the experiment including a name (such as lab notebook page), experiment date, species and saline information, lab, as well as a free- form space for entering notes about your experiment.
+You will then be prompted to enter metadata for the experiment including a name (such as lab notebook page), experiment date, species and saline information, lab, as well as a free-form space for entering notes about your experiment.
 The only required field here is experiment date, but please enter all data that are available.

-The next step is to enter processed data for a "baseline" condition.
-PLEASE MAKE SURE BASELINE DATA ARE FROM A FRONT-END ON, UNMANIPULATED PREP!
-Other conditions should be entered as new conditions.
-There are no required fields for processed data.
+The next step is to enter processed data for a "baseline" condition. **PLEASE MAKE SURE BASELINE DATA ARE FROM A FRONT-END ON, UNMANIPULATED PREP!** Other conditions should be entered as new conditions.

+There are no required fields for processed data; there are more fields for processed data than you will need for any particular experiment.
+Three blank decimal fields are also provided.
+If these are used they should be described in notes on the metadata page.

 After submitting you will be taken to the experiment page.